fujitatomoya/ros2_persist_parameter_server/README.md

 start.py is the entry for test. start.py will call test.launch.py file to start persistent parameter server and the test client, it also creates a thread to kill parameter server after specified time.
 All function tests are finished in client.

-!!NOTE After the test is completed, you need to press `ctrl-c` to stop process manually.
+!!!NOTE After the test is completed, you need to press `ctrl-c` to stop process manually.

 ```
 # cd <colcon_workspace>/src/ros2_persist_parameter/client_demo